VoidedDarkness/Stronghold-bot/README.md

 # Stronghold-bot
-Source code for my bot as I build it up
+Source code for my bot as I build it up.
+View in Raw.

 SetTitleMatchMode=2
 WinGet, client, ID, MapleStory